 Did you know that most people are unaware of the fact that a reflex sight and a red dot sight are not the same thing?
 Bet you didn’t know that fact either, did you?
 Well now you do.
 In the battle of reflex sight vs red dot sight, it is very important that we, first of all, learn about each of the sights before favoring either.
 And that’s exactly what we are here to help you with today.

 Hello and welcome to our class!
-If you have a gun, then take a sit because this lecture is going to be very important for you.
+If you have a gun, then take a sit because this lecture is going to be very important to you.
 Read along our little coverage to find out the character of a reflex sight and a red dot sight, their similarities, and differences that we bet you never knew!
 You will be thanking us for this.
 Let’s start!

 Kind of like how all thumbs are fingers, but all fingers are not thumbs.
 Get it?
 To put things into perspective, a prism sight is a red dot sight, a reflex sight is a red dot sight and a holographic sight is also a red dot sight.
 Despite being operating different and having variable construction features, all of these aforementioned types of sights share a very common and fundamental feature: the red dot.